mnwhite/HiddenHealth-public/Code/README.txt

 TwoStudyAllOver23aParams.py : Model parameters for HRS & PSID data, both sexes.
 Annual frequency, basic model.

+TwoStudyTinyParams.py : Re-estimated main specification with only 15 latent health nodes.

 Each specification file defines the latent health grid parameters, the data file to be loaded, text labels and filename bases for results, exogenous parameters describing the structure of